atbashEE/jsf-renderer-extensions/README.md

 3. The logging of the configuration is moved from the _Jerry_ project to the _Atbash Config_ project.

 4. Jerry configuration is now using the _Atbash Config_ project reading parameters from _jerry_ base name configuration files.
 So no need to create a _@Specialized_ CDI bean of class _JerryConfigurator_.

+If you have an application based on Jerry and/or Valerie 0.4.1, you can use the Atbash Migrator to help it migrate https://github.com/atbashEE/Atbash_Migrator